Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 The waterfront in Brockville is where all the action takes place.
 Lined with yachts and tour boats and speckled with lush green spaces, manicured gardens, and shaded picnic areas, this leisurely stop makes a wonderful place to enjoy lunch or just a relaxing break from the car seat.

-The marina offers boat rentals, fishing charters and 1000 Islands boat tours allowing travelers to explore the St. Lawrence River through their favorite activity.
+The marina offers boat rentals, fishing charters, and 1000 Islands boat tours, allowing travelers to explore the St. Lawrence River through their favorite activity.

 Where To Stay in Brockville

-Brockvilles place along the Toronto to Montreal driving route makes it a wonderful spot to spend a night or two.
+Brockville’s place along the Toronto to Montreal driving route makes it a wonderful spot to spend a night or two.
 The historic waterfront and ample attractions mean that you’ll have lots to do and see nearby.

 48 King West is a luxury property in the heart of the city with easy access to great restaurants and the scenic waterfront.
-Noble Suites is an historic property near the waterfront that offers apartment-style accommodations that are great for those spending more than a night in town.
+Noble Suites is a historic property near the waterfront that offers apartment-style accommodations that are great for those spending more than a night in town.

 Brockville hotels can book up quickly, so if you’re thinking of stopping here, I recommend booking early.
 You can find more places to stay in Brockville here.